workshopdemos/doggos-gse/README.md

 11. Copy block of code (lines 139-143)
 12. Paste it after line 143
 13. Change JINGO to the dog breed name you picked in step 3 (e.g. HUSKY) within the pasted block of code
-14. Remove extra spaces at the end of lines.
-See the code minimap to quickly find the locations.

 ## Build the DOGGOS application